Woman who says Woolworths copied her baby carrier design will not sue - but wants retailer to account

 “I’ve had some really crazy calls and emails,” McLaughlin said.

-And for a time on Tuesday morning, massive traffic to her blog saw the site collapse.
+And for a time on Tuesday morning January 8, massive traffic to her blog saw the site collapse.

 “Thank you for all the support!” she tweeted.
 “Impossible for me to answer the calls and offers to help at this point, but I will try to get to read them all…”